 The project has not been free from criticism.

 The property tax revenues are partly limited by tax breaks given to entice office developers, who make payments in lieu of taxes (PILOTs), discounted up to 40 percent, for 19 years.
-The city also had to spend more than expected from its general fund during the project’s early years to help pay interest on the bonds, compensating for a slower than expected pace of development, and thus slower growth of land-based revenues.
+The city also had to spend more than expected from its general fund during the project's early years to help pay interest on the bonds, compensating for a slower-than-expected development, and thus slower growth of land-based revenues.

 About the Author

 Lourdes German, director of international and institute-wide initiatives for the Lincoln Institute of Land Policy